Beaufort railway station, Victoria

-Beaufort railway station is located on the Ararat line in Victoria, Australia.
-It serves the town of Beaufort, and it opened on 11 August 1874.
+Beaufort railway station is a regional railway station operated by V/Line on the Ararat line, part of the Victoria rail network.
+It serves the town of Beaufort, in Victoria, Australia.
+Beaufort is a ground-level unstaffed station, featuring one side platform.
+The station opened on 11 August 1874, with the current station provided in 2004.
+It originally closed on 27 May 1994, but the station later reopened on 11 July 2004.

 History

-Beaufort station opened on 11 August 1874, when the railway line from Ballarat opened.
-It remained a terminus until 7 April 1875, when the line was extended to Ararat.
+Beaufort station was opened with the railway line from Ballarat.
+It was a terminus until 7 April 1875, when the line was extended to Ararat.
 Like the town itself, the station was named after Sir Francis Beaufort, a hydrographer and rear admiral of the British Royal Navy.

 On 14 September 1988, it was disestablished as a staff station, with the signal box, interlocking and signals abolished.
 The electric staff sections Trawalla - Beaufort and Beaufort - Buangor were also abolished, replaced with the electric staff section Trawalla - Buangor.
-In May 1989, two loop lines that formed a rail yard were removed.
+In May 1989, two loop lines that formed the station yard were removed.

-In October 1993, station staff were withdrawn, with platform seats also removed in that month.
-On 27 May 1994, the station closed when road coaches replaced services between Ballarat and Ararat.
+In October 1993, station staff were withdrawn, and platform seats were removed.
+On 27 May 1994, the station closed and road coaches replaced rail passenger services between Ballarat and Ararat.

-In 2000, the station building and signal box underwent a restoration, to make it more suitable for community use.
-By August 2003, upgrades to reopen the station were complete.
-On 11 July 2004, the station reopened when V/Line passenger services to Ararat resumed.
+In 2000, the station building and signal box underwent a restoration, to make them more suitable for community use.
+By August 2003, upgrades to allow the station to reopen were complete.
+On 11 July 2004, the station reopened when V/Line passenger services to Ararat were reinstated.